philgebauer/Weekend_challenge_1/README.md

 ##What I added

 1. Bootstrap functionality
-⋅⋅⋅Allowed for clean rows and a simple design
+⋅⋅+Allowed for clean rows and a simple design
 2. Appended data directly to table
-⋅⋅⋅Easy to read and comprehend
+⋅⋅+Easy to read and comprehend
 3. Delete button to clear selected row
-⋅⋅⋅Clear specific rows with a click of a button
+⋅⋅+Clear specific rows with a click of a button